-If you like TWILIGHT and HUSH HUSH and books by Beth Fantaskey, then you’ll love DRAWN, the paranormal novel filled with forbidden love…and rich with believable characters.
+If you like OUTLANDER, romance, ghosts and castles, then you’ll love DRAWN, the time travel novel filled with forbidden love…and rich with believable characters.

 She’s the artist that finds him in her drawings.
 He’s the medieval ghost that conquers her heart.
 And their time is running out.